CollaboRateMgmt/CollaboRate/README.md

 The questions and options presented by the CollaboRate tool, do not yet specifically support Software Testing, Maintenance and Customer Support projects.
 But we can consider these processes to be subsets of Software Development processes.
 See [this page](https://github.com/sohrabsaran/CollaboRate/wiki/Mapping-Software-Testing,-Maintenance-and-Customer-Support-to-Software-Development) for how to adapt the CollaboRate process and tool for these type of projects.

-Note that for maintenance projects:
+Note that for maintenance projects whose source code is not already in XD (Extreme Documentation) format:
 - the skill levels needed by the crowd for maintenance projects are higher
 - the code to be maintained needs to be open to the crowd.

 [Back To Contents](#contents)

-# Known limitations
+# Known Limitations

 Some activities are not crowdsourced under the CollaboRate process.
 This is because they may need a lot of knowledge, coordination or trust.
 It is difficult to find a way to make the crowd reliably perform these activities.
 Moreover some of these activities may be difficult to measure accurately.
 So it is difficult to reward the crowd with accuracy for these activities.